Breckenridge History & Museums: Barney Ford House Museum

 Throughout his career, Barney Ford fought for the rights of African Americans, specifically opposing Colorado's entrance into the statehood because it denied African Americans suffrage.

-The Barney Ford House Museum showcases this rich life story in his own home, built in 1882 and restored to the Victoria time period.
-Each room has been dedicated to a different period of this Colorado pioneer.
+The Barney Ford Museum showcases this rich life story in his own home, built in 1882, each room has been dedicated to a different period of this Colorado pioneer.

 Location